 Receptive and expressive language disorders are common problems that cause difficulties in making yourself understood or comprehending what others are saying.
-The expert speech-language therapists at Celebrations Speech Group in Brentwood, California, can help if you or your child has a language disorder.
+The expert speech-language therapists at Celebrations Speech Group in Brentwood, Stockton, and Elk Grove, California, can help if you or your child has a language disorder.
 Their compassionate care and support can make a significant difference in your ability to communicate successfully.
 Call Celebrations Speech Group to find out more or book an appointment online today.

 A receptive language disorder is a condition that makes it hard for your child to understand what other people are telling them or process information they're receiving.

 Another type of language disorder is an expressive language disorder, which means your child has difficulties communicating what they mean to the people around them.

 Some children have mixed receptive-expressive language disorder, where they have both types of language disorders simultaneously.